Temporary Visitor Restrictions

 - Patients in Surgery and Ambulatory Surgery Center may have one individual, preferably an essential caregiver/guardian with them for emotional well-being and care.
 If the patient is a child, the child may be accompanied by 2 essential care givers.

-Clergy may visit for end of life and briefly for other exceptional circumstances approved by charge nurse in COVID units.
+Clergy may visit for end of life and briefly for other exceptional circumstances approved by charge nurse for COVID units.
 Clergy may visit other inpatients without restriction.

-Lobbies (not including urgent care) – only patient and essential caregiver/guardian only.
+Lobbies & waiting rooms – only patient and essential caregiver/guardian only.

-- Agree not to visit if experiencing any symptoms of illness
+- Agree not to be a visitor if experiencing any symptoms of illness

 - Perform hand hygiene frequently, especially before putting on and after taking off a mask